mim-team/bioacoustic_F0_estimation/README.md

 ```
 Note that these package requirements rely on CUDA being installed (for GPU computing and faster analysis).
 If you do not have CUDA installed, you can use freely available GPUs on google collab, or run F0 estimation locally on CPU (it will just be slower, please then use the `cpu_requirements.txt` file).

-- Use the `predict.py` script to run a pretrained crepe model to estimate fundamental frequency values for your own sounds.
+- Run the `predict.py` script to use a pretrained crepe model to estimate F0 values for your own sounds.
 ```
 python predict.py my_sound_file.wav
 ```

-A `.csv` file will be saved with timestamped F0 values and their associated model confidence.
+A `.csv` file will be saved with timestamped F0 values, their associated model confidence, along with F0-based features (salience, harmonicity, and sub-harmonic ratio).